hgtonight/vanilladocs/docs/developers/framework/index.html.md

 * Applications
 * Locales

-At some point in the near future, we'll be combining applications and plugins to simplify things.
+In the future, we plan to combine applications and plugins to simplify things.
 In the meantime, the primary difference between them is that applications can use native controllers more easily, making more complex software a little less messy to navigate.
+However, as of 2.3, plugins will be able to use native controllers.

+Themes have the full power of plugins via their hooks file, but we suggest only using it for aesthetic changes.

+## File structure

+The core framework files are located in `/library/core`.
+The database layer is contained in `/library/database` and third-party libraries are in `/library/vendors`.

+Our framework's frontend is built on Javascript and jQuery. jQuery files and plugins are in `/js/library` while files in the root `js` folder are custom to our framework.

+Common subfolders in addons will include `design` (CSS and images), `js`, `modules`, `views`, and `settings` (structure and config).

+Non-view PHP files are named in the format `{type}.{name}.php`.
+"Type" is one of class, functions, or interface.
+We do not rename third-party files included in Vanilla.
+Classes in addons nearly always inherit from one or more framework classes.

 ## Default applications